 Can you tell me more about the dog and send me pictures?

-As we rescue from many other rescues and shelters, we initially get very little information.
-All the information that we know about these dogs is in their profiles.
+As we rescue from many other rescues and shelters, we initially get very little background information.
+All the information that we know about these dogs or cats is in their profiles.
 We update these profiles regularly.
 All their pictures are posted; unfortunately we are unable to take additional pictures to send to you until we have them in foster care.

 What breed(s) are in this animal?